 Gorilla habituation experience is a critical first step in habituating gorilla groups to human visitors before introducing daily gorilla trekking.
 It takes place in the southern part of Bwindi Impenetrable National Park, between Nkuringo and Rushaga Sectors.

-Only a maximum of four gorilla permits are issued per day for visitors to see the gorillas in Bwindi Impenetrable National Park.
+Only a maximum of four gorilla habituation permits are issued per day for visitors to see the gorillas in Bwindi Impenetrable National Park.
 This is because the gorillas undergoing habituation are not yet used to visitors and are still very wild.
 The group of four visitors will be accompanied by researchers, park guides, and rangers as they trek through the forest.
 The activity begins early in the morning at 6:00 am, and it involves monitoring the gorillas’ movement, feeding habits, and lifestyle.
 Before starting the trek, visitors receive a briefing on the rules and regulations they must follow while on the trek.
 Once the gorillas are located, visitors can spend up to four hours observing and photographing them while learning about the unique communication between guides and gorillas.

 It is essential to know the cost of gorilla habituation permits when planning a safari to Bwindi Impenetrable National Park.
 The permit costs USD1500 for Non-Foreign Residents, USD1000 for Foreign Residents, and Uganda Shs.
 750,000 for East African Citizens.
 This permit allows visitors to spend four hours observing gorillas in their natural habitat, watching them move, feed, rest, and interact with their family members.

 Compared to the Rwandan permit, the gorilla habituation permit costs the same but allows a more extended period of time with the gorillas.
 While the Rwanda permit only allows one hour of viewing, the gorilla habituation permit permits four hours of observing and photographing the gorillas.
-To ensure a seamless experience, Trek Africa Tours offer assistance in booking and securing the gorilla habituation permit for visitors on their preferred date.
+To ensure a seamless experience, Trek Africa Expeditions offer assistance in booking and securing the gorilla habituation permit for visitors on their preferred date.

-To inquire about booking a gorilla trek, please provide us with your desired trekking dates and other details.
+To inquire about booking a gorilla habituation trek, please provide us with your desired trekking dates and other details.
 We will then check the availability of permits in the Uganda Wildlife Authority’s online system.
 If the permits are available, we will send you an invoice for payment as they are a top priority.
 However, if the permits are not available, we will work with you to choose alternative dates.
 Once payment is received, we will book and secure your permits and send you a receipt with a booking ID to confirm your trek.
 Due to the limited availability of permits (only four per day), they sell out quickly, so we recommend booking months in advance to secure your preferred date.
 Remember, understanding the cost of the gorilla habituation permits is one of the ten important factors to consider when booking your gorilla habituation safari.

 To ensure the conservation of mountain gorillas, there are rules and regulations that must be followed before and after the gorilla trek.
 Here are some of the procedures that may change over time: